Unsupervised Text-to-Speech Synthesis by Unsupervised Automatic Speech Recognition: Proposed method

-The supervised TTS system takes the pseudo transcripts from the unsupervised ASR system and outputs mel-spectrograms.
-A modified Tacotron 2~\cite{Shen2018-tacotron2} is used with an additional guided attention loss~\cite{Tachibana2018-DCTTS}.
-We perform an unsupervised model selection process by feeding the model with pseudo-transcripts instead of ground truth transcripts when computing validation loss.
-During the evaluation, ground truth transcripts are used as inputs to the TTS.
-Character error rates (CER) and word error rates (WER) are used to measure how much linguistic content is preserved by the TTS.
-We train a fully supervised TTS system using real text instead of pseudo text and calculate the CER and WER on the same subset for a meaningful comparison.
-To obtain the CER and the WER on each language, we either directly use a publicly available \wavtovectwo/ speech recognizer (for English) or fine-tune a pre-trained \wavtovectwo/ feature extractor on each language individually.
+The synthesis module uses the proposed alignment pairs from the alignment module and learns to synthesize speech from pseudo-text.
+Our synthesis module is motivated by Tacotron 2~\cite{Shen2018-tacotron2} with guided attention loss~\cite{Tachibana2018-DCTTS}.
+During training, we perform an unsupervised model selection process by feeding the module with pseudo-transcripts when computing validation loss.
+During evaluation, ground truth transcripts are used as inputs to the synthesis module.
+Character error rates (CER) and word error rates (WER) are used to measure how much linguistic content is preserved by the synthesis module.
+We train a fully supervised TTS system using real text instead of pseudo-text and calculate the CER and WER on the same subset for comparison.
+To obtain the CER and the WER on each language, we either directly use a publicly available \wavtovectwo/ speech recognizer (for English) or fine-tune a pre-trained \wavtovectwo/ model on each language individually.